publicwhip/publicwhipv2/docs/Milestones.md

 * 0.7 - Add basic votes display on divisions.
 Estimate 2-3 days.
 * 0.8 - Replace existing configuration system to a simpler one using `.env` files.
 Estimate 1 day
 * 0.9 - Ensure templates, routing and dependency injector are cached on production.
 Estimate 1 day
 * 0.10 - Get a better web site design in place.
+Estimate 4 days.
 * 0.11 - Ensure adequate logging/instrumentation is in place.
 Estimate 1 day
 * 0.21 - Get unit test coverage to at least 20% with those tests then being fully mutation covered.
         Estimate 3-4 days.